jmb-ops/jmb-ops/README.md

   Efficient and Reliable Software Solutions
   Expertise in Python, C, PowerShell, Bash, HTML, and CSS

+### Don't forget to check out some of my repositories below!
 <!---
 jmb-ops/jmb-ops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.